tlswg/tls13-spec/draft-ietf-tls-tls13.md

 use.
 That profile needs to identify which messages or interactions are safe to use with 0-RTT.
 In addition, to avoid accidental misuse, implementations SHOULD NOT enable 0-RTT unless specifically requested.
-Special functions for 0-RTT data are RECOMMENDED to ensure that an application is always aware that it is sending or receiving data that might be replayed.
+Implementations SHOULD provide special functions for 0-RTT data to ensure that an application is always aware that it is sending or receiving data that might be replayed.

-The same warnings apply to any use of the early exporter secret.
+The same warnings apply to any use of the early_exporter_master_secret.

 The remainder of this document provides a detailed description of TLS.